Non-Biological Human Remains

 However, the detention of low-level officers, politicians and businessmen is less clear.
 Perhaps the reason was to help the Americans accomplish a successful occupation and thorough re-education of Japanese society.

-Whatever the reason, this action left the nation of Japan without leadership to organize the search and recovery of missing servicemen remains.
-Also, there was no funding available to pay for the cost.
+Whatever the reason, this action left the nation of Japan without leadership to organize the search

-By the time the Japanese finally regained control of their nation they discovered that the ravages of time had erased many remains of missing Japanese servicemen.
+By the time the Japanese finally regained control of their nation they discovered that the

-The jungle buried the battlefields with impenetrable vegetation and the exposed bone had been pulverized by the tropical heat, typhoons, blowing sands and torrents of rain.
+bone had been pulverized by the tropical heat, typhoons, blowing sands and torrents of rain.

-Even with painstaking work and great expenditures of money only a few families will ever receive any physical bone remains.
+Even with painstaking work and great expenditures of money only a few families

 Fortunately, the Japanese created a tradition that is unknown in any other culture in the world.

-Before leaving home, the serviceman was given a Japanese flag inscribed with the names and messages of everyone who cared about him.
+Before leaving home, the serviceman was given a Japanese flag inscribed with the names and

 It was called Yosegaki Hinomaru.